 In undertaking your review, look for any force majeure, hardship or suspension provisions.
-Force majeure provisions might allow you to suspend performance of your obligations, although many contracts will not allow for this as it is purely an economic issue.
-Hardship clauses may be available in some circumstances, but they might only provide for renegotiation and not offer sufficient relief from existing obligations.
-Alternatively, there may be suspension provisions that could provide the relief you need.
+Force majeure provisions might allow you to suspend performance of your obligations.

+Hardship clauses could apply, but they might only provide for renegotiation and not offer sufficient relief from existing obligations.
+Alternatively, there could be suspension provisions that provide relief.

 In any event, you will need to determine whether you fall within the scope of the relevant force majeure, hardship or suspension provision.
-If so, does it give you the complete relief you need (e.g. does it suspend the right obligations)?
+If so, does it give you complete relief (e.g. does it suspend the key obligations)?
 Is the relief period long enough for your purposes?
 What are the associated costs (e.g. do you have to pay stand-down rates)?